scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/get_object.rst

    +-------------------------------+--------+----------------------------------------+

-Users can specify in a GET request a location from which to read the object by providing the custom "x-amz-location-constraint" header and the name of the alternate location as value.
+Users can specify in a GET request a location from which to read the object by providing the custom ``x-amz-location-constraint`` header and the name of the alternate location as value.
 Using this request, header, and location, an object can be retrieved even if the object is unavailable in the original/preferred location.
 The location value must be a valid Zenko location name to which the